 Olivia is a native of New Bedford, MA.
 She studied Animation and Motion media at Lesley University, and received a bachelor's in Computer Animation with a minor in Creative Writing from Ringling College of Art and Design.
 She furthered her storytelling career as a Story Intern at Blue Sky Studios and most recently as a Story Artist on Inside Out 2 and other unannounced projects at Pixar Animation Studios.
 She previously collaborated with the New Bedford Symphony Orchestra, illustrating their Symphony Tales children's book, A Concert at the Zoo.
 She looks forward to writing and illustrating more children's books and cartoons.
 Currently, Olivia is starting an exciting new journey as an Art and STEAM teacher at Our Sister's School in New Bedford.

 Emilie Grossman graduated from Ithaca College with a Bachelors of Fine Arts degree in technical theater and received her Masters degree in education from Arcadia University.
 Emilie has extensive experience working in film, theater and television in her roles as prop master, prop artisan, carpenter and scenic artist.

 Emilie has worked over the last ten years creating curriculum content, props, lessons, video tutorials and designing and building interactive elements of the Learning in Concert program.

-Justin Wolkowicz is studying computer science and mathematics at Boston College in Chestnut Hill, Massachusetts.
+Justin Wolkowicz is a graduate from Boston College with a degree in computer science and mathematics.
 He has developed online educational games for the New Bedford Symphony Orchestra, including the Compose-it graphic music composition program and a Compose Your Own Bird Flight Pattern Melody program.
 Justin's online educational games have allowed children of all ages to freely explore music composition while connecting to concepts in astronomy, biology and environmental sustainability.